 (Back to the Top)

-46 Samsung Galaxy Note 4 S-LTE – First phone with LTE Cat 9 support to break new speed limits
+46 Samsung Galaxy Note 4 S-LTE – First phone with LTE Cat 9 carrier aggregation to break new speed limits

 How good a mobile broadband connection is usually measured by its down-load speed.
 LTE (more popularly known as 4G) has pushed the down-load speed boundaries by aggregating the data throughput across multiple carriers.
 When the bandwidth a mobile operator has in a particular band hits the limit the next stage of the evolution is to aggregate the data across multiple bands.
 This is the technology breakthrough created by the standards body 3G-PP and implemented for the first time by SK Telecom in S Korea.
 The first smartphone that SK Telecom is launching this new capability on is the Samsung Galaxy Note 4 S-LTE

 Samsung Galaxy Note 4 S-LTE capable of receiving data at speeds of up to 300 Mb/s